FarzanaR11/Sentiment-Analysis-of-Bengali-Statements-on-Social-and-Electronic-Media-using-Quantum-NLP/README.md

 Newspapers.
 Our goal is to develop a system that can accurately distinguish between positive and negative results from Bengali News headlines/ articles, and Social Media comments through the tests.

+Understanding the market: Present and Future of QNLP-

+By implementing the lambeq and bnlp toolkit which we have used in this current study, this development will be incredibly fast-paced for our project.
+By using various text classifiers, frameworks in python languages we can use positive, negative including all diverse feedbacks and influences from various social medias and electronic medias written in bengali language.
+One could also vary the computational model, for example, one could use Measurement-Based Quantum Computation (MBQC as the ability to transfer quantum states in unit time to accelerate addition ) instead of circuits[15].
+Rather than being confined to single sentences, one could process larger text.
+We could work on other tasks besides question-answering, such as language generation, summarization, etc.
+Lastly, when hardware becomes more powerful we can simply scale up the size of the meaning spaces and complexity of the tasks which is clearly the overall objective.